 - a.
 "Revised Definition of 'Waters of the United States,'" 88 FR 3004 (January 18, 2023) ("2023 Rule") - b.
 "Revised Definition of 'Waters of the United States'; Conforming" 88 FR 61964 (September 8, 2023)) - c.
 Sackett v.
-EPA, 598 U.S. \, 143 S. Ct.
-1322 (2023) - 3.
+EPA, 598 U.S. , 143 S. Ct.
+1322 (2023) - d.
+"Memorandum To The Field Between The U.S. Department Of The Army, U.S. Army Corps Of Engineers And The U.S. Environmental Protection Agency Concerning The Proper Implementation Of 'Continuous Surface Connection' Under The Definition Of "Waters Of The United States" Under The Clean Water Act" (March 12, 2025) - 3.
 REVIEW AREA.
 The 8.8-acre review area is located on San Juan Island in San Juan County, Washington (48.525111, -123.02271).
-The review area is bound by Mullis Street to the west, commercial development to the north, and single-family residences to the south and east.
+The review area is bounded by Mullis Street to the west, commercial development to the north, and single-family residences to the south and east.
 Existing developments in the review area include a garden retail store and parking lot within the northern parcel.
 The southern parcel contains a gravel pad for parking and equipment storage.
-A single-family residence exists to the east of the gravel pad.
+A single-family residence is located east of the gravel pad.
 A gravel parking lot for a nearby dog park is located in the southwest corner of the southern parcel.
 A portion of the dog park also extends onto the site.
 On-site topography generally slopes southwest towards Mullis Street.
 The northern parcel is relatively flat.
 Surface runoff from the site drains into the roadside ditch along Mullis Street.
 See attached figures for site location, delineated wetland boundaries, topographic and aerial views.
 No previous jurisdictional determination has been made for wetlands onsite.

-SUBJECT: US Army Corps of Engineers Approved Jurisdictional Determination in accordance with the "Revised Definition of 'Waters of the United States'"; (88 FR 3004 (January 18, 2023) as amended by the "Revised Definition of 'Waters of the United States'; Conforming" (8 September 2023), 1 NWS-2023-824
+SUBJECT: US Army Corps of Engineers Approved Jurisdictional Determination in accordance with the "Revised Definition of 'Waters of the United States'"; (88 FR 3004 (January 18, 2023) as amended by the "Revised Definition of 'Waters of the United States'; Conforming" (8 September 2023),1 NWS-2023-824